 Still there, still majestic

-my friend’s family casa on the outskirts of Zone 1, and made an executive decision to fly into Flores instead of taking a 9 hour chicken bus ride.
-Brilliant strategy because…
+off my heavy backpack at my friend’s family casa on the outskirts of Zone 1, and made the executive decision to fly into Flores instead of taking a 9 hour chicken bus ride.
+A brilliant strategy because…

 century AD.
 It thrived between 200 and 900 AD but was later abandoned for a variety of theories; wars with other Mayan empires, famine, overpopulation, resource depletion.

 The grand palaces and temples built by the Mayans for their rulers, awe inspiring.
 Temple IV, which is 70 meters - the tallest

 This is one of my favourite things about Guatemala.
 Riding the chicken buses.
 Cheap and very entertaining